How to Prevent Running on Simulators in Android & IOS Apps

 Prerequisites to Using Prevent Running on Simulators:

-To use Appdome’s mobile app security build system to Prevent Simulation , you’ll need:
+To use Appdome’s mobile app security build system to Prevent running on simulators , you’ll need:

 - Appdome account (create a free Appdome account here)